jakeday/linux-surface/README.md

 Downloads for ubuntu based distros (other distros will need to compile from source using the included patches): https://github.com/jakeday/linux-surface/releases

+You will need to download both the image, headers and libc-dev files for the version you want to install.

 Downloads for arch based distros: https://github.com/pharra/linux-surface/releases

-You will need to download both the image and headers deb files for the version you want to install.

 ### Instructions